Advertiser Disclosure

 1. Bamboo Forest

-The Pools of ‘Ohe’o are the most popular attraction in East Maui.
-They have been closed indefinitely due to rock slides in the area.
+The Pools of ‘Ohe’o are the most popular attraction in East Maui but have been closed indefinitely due to rockslides in the area.
 However, you can still hike the surrounding paths.

-The Pipiwai Trail is located on the Southeast side of Maui in an area called Kipahulu, part of Haleakala National Park.
-The trail winds above Pipiwai Stream leads through bamboo forests and brings you to a 400-foot waterfall, Waimoku Falls.
+The Pipiwai Trail is on the southeast side of Maui in an area called Kipahulu, part of Haleakala National Park.
+The trail winds above Pipiwai Stream and leads through bamboo forests and brings you to a 400-foot waterfall, Waimoku Falls.
 The hike is 4 miles round-trip and transports you to another world of natural wonder.

 2. Drive Behind Haleakala